 In June 2021, Bristol-Myers Squibb entered into a collaboration with Eisai for the development and commercialization of MORAb-202 for an initial payment of $650 million.
 Eisai is also entitled to receive up to $245 billion in potential milestones.

-Prior to that, at the American Association for Cancer Research Annual Meeting, Eisai presented Phase I clinical data (NCT03386942，n=22) on MORAb-202 in the treatment of patients with FRα-positive advanced solid tumors, with an ORR (objective remission rate) of 45.5% in patients with advanced solid tumors, including one patient who achieved complete remission.
+Prior to that, at the American Association for Cancer Research Annual Meeting, Eisai presented Phase I clinical data (NCT03386942，n=22) on MORAb-202 in the treatment of patients with FRα-positive advanced solid tumors, with an ORR (objective response rate) of 45.5% in patients with advanced solid tumors, including one patient who achieved complete response.
 Although no head-to-head trial was conducted, this data is initially better than ImmunoGen's IMGN853, which had an ORR of 22% in the Phase III clinical trial (FORWARD I，n=336).

 STRO-002, developed by Sutro Biopharma, was granted Fast Track designation by the FDA for ovarian cancer.